astronomer/airflow-guides/guides/airflow-great-expectations.md

 3. A GCP key associated with a service account that has access to BigQuery is needed.
 For more information generating a key, [follow the instructions in this guide](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 The key can either be added as a path via the `Keyfile Path` field, or the JSON can be directly copied and pasted into the `Keyfile JSON` field.
 In the case of the `Keyfile Path`, a relative path is allowed, and if using Astronomer, the recommended path is under the `include/` directory, as Docker will mount all files and directories under it.
 Make sure the file name is included in the path.
 4. Add the project ID to the `Project ID` field.
 5. Scopes should be left blank, and filling the field in can result in token errors with Google Auth.
-6. Add an environment variable to the project Dockerfile that points to a GCP key with permissions to read and write from GCS and BigQuery.
+6. Add an environment variable to the project Dockerfile or `.env` file that points to a GCP key with permissions to read and write from GCS and BigQuery.
     `ENV GOOGLE_APPLICATION_CREDENTIALS=/usr/local/airflow/include/keys/your-google-cloud-key.json`

 The connection should look like this: